 What is the required notice period to terminate?

-Most PEO contracts require 60-90 days written notice.
-Some require 90-120 days.
-Know this number before you sign — it determines your minimum planning window for any future exit.
+Most PEO contracts require 60 to 90 days written notice.
+Some require 90 to 120 days.
+Know this number before you sign.
+It determines your minimum planning window for any future exit.

 You need employee records, payroll history, benefits enrollment history, and workers comp claims data when you leave.
 Ask specifically what format this data comes in and whether it is compatible with major payroll systems.
 Some PEOs deliver data in proprietary formats that require significant work to migrate.